Max Hardberger: Teaching English and playing music: 1969–1976

-Oilfield worker and pilot – 1977 to 1985
+Oilfield worker and pilot: 1977–1985

-In 1977, Hardberger returned home to Louisiana to work as a deckhand and then as a mate on the oilfield supply vessel Magcobar Mercury in the Gulf of Mexico.
-After he earned a captain's license, Hardberger's employer sent him to the Dresser-Magcobar Drilling Fluids School in Houston to learn how to become a drilling fluids engineer, also known as a "mud man."
-Hardberger initially worked in oilfields off the Louisiana and Mississippi Gulf Coast and then worked as a drilling fluids consultant in Guatemala during the Guatemalan Civil War.
-Between oilfield hitches, Hardberger continued his flying lessons, earning commercial and flight instructor licenses, and took a wide variety of flying jobs, including towing banners, dusting crops, doing nightly check runs for banks and transporting dead bodies for mortuaries.
-Hardberger also delivered aircraft to Central America.
+In 1977, Hardberger returned to Louisiana to work as a deckhand and then as a mate on the oilfield supply vessel Magcobar Mercury, in the Gulf of Mexico.
+After he earned a captain's license, Hardberger's employer sent him to the Dresser-Magcobar Drilling Fluids School in Houston to learn how to become a drilling fluids engineer.
+Hardberger initially worked in oilfields off the Louisiana and Mississippi Gulf Coast and then worked as a drilling fluids consultant in Guatemala during the civil war.
+Between oilfield hitches, Hardberger continued his flying lessons, earning commercial and flight instructor licenses, and took a wide variety of flying jobs, including towing banners, dusting crops, doing nightly check runs for banks, and transporting dead bodies for mortuaries.

 Hardberger returned to the classroom for the 1984–85 school year, when he taught English and world history at Pope John Paul II High School (Slidell, Louisiana).
-Hardberger briefly returned to the oilfields of Guatemala in 1985, then began crop dusting on a full-time basis in Breaux Bridge, Louisiana.
-At the end of the 1986 crop dusting season, Hardberger traveled to Miami, Florida to search for new work.
+He briefly returned to the oilfields of Guatemala in 1985, then began crop dusting on a full-time basis in Breaux Bridge, Louisiana.
+At the end of the 1986 crop dusting season, Hardberger traveled to Miami to search for new work.

-Ship captain – 1986 to 1990
+Ship captain: 1986–1990

-When Jean-Claude "Baby Doc" Duvalier was overthrown as the ruler of Haiti in 1986, trade opened up between the United States and Haiti.
-The Miami River was the loading port for many small freighters in the Haitian trade.
-After Hardberger left crop dusting, he searched for and soon found work on the Miami River as the captain of a small freighter engaged in that trade.
-Among his commands was the Erika, a small freighter which transported cargoes throughout the Caribbean.
+When Jean-Claude "Baby Doc" Duvalier was overthrown as the ruler of Haiti in 1986, trade opened up between the Caribbean nation and the United States.
+After Hardberger left crop dusting, he found work on the Miami River as the captain of a small freighter.
+Among his commands was the Erika, a small freighter that transported cargo throughout the Caribbean.
 Hardberger's voyages on the Erika were the basis of his 1998 semi-autobiographical novel, Freighter Captain.